immerjs/immer/docs/introduction.md

 ## Benefits

-- Immutability with normal JavaScript objects and arrays.
+- Immutability with normal JavaScript objects, arrays, Sets and Maps.
 No new APIs to learn!
 - Strongly typed, no string based paths selectors etc.
 - Structural sharing out of the box
 - Object freezing out of the box